ntujvang/holbertonschool-low_level_programming/maze/README.md

 Link for help installing <a href="https://wiki.libsdl.org/Installation">SDL2</a>

 For simple compilation a makefile has been included with a clean option.
-However if one wishes to compile without input the following.
+However if one wishes to compile manually, input the following.

 For MAC OS compilation use:
 <pre><code>